 Paving encroaching beyond the southern Property line and onto the adjacent Cobb County Board of Education property shall be removed and sodded.

 A minimum 5 foot tall wrought iron (or similarly decorative) fence shall be installed along the southern Property line, together with a 10 foot landscape buffer in accordance with Cobb County arborist recommendation.
+Please make sure fence meets guidelines.
+Also please include a landscape review committee in the event any additional parking is added beyond that currently exists.

-The existing roof shall be coated with a heavy roof coating.
+The existing roof shall be coated with a heavy, non-reflective roof coating.
+Please include non-reflective given the roofline in relation to the roadway.

 The wooden/shed structure located at the back of the existing building on the eastern Property line be removed.

+No Outside storage.

 Signage for businesses on the Property shall be monument only and otherwise in compliance with the County sign ordinance.
 In no event shall there be building or rooftop mounted signage.